 Make Sure You Have Enough Insulation

 If your home doesn’t have enough insulation in the attic, you might be losing heated air during the winter and allowing hot outside air through the summer through the top of your home.
 A poorly or inadequately insulated attic could mean major temperature differences on various levels of your home.
-Check that you have enough insulation and that it’s the appropriate kind of insulation for your type of home and the climate in Belton.
+Check that you have enough insulation and that it’s the appropriate kind of insulation for your type of home and the climate in Temple/Belton.